-Microsoft has vowed to “solve the problem of cancer", that would also apply to brain tumours, within a decade by using ground-breaking computer science to crack the code of diseased cells so they can be reprogrammed back to a healthy state.
+Microsoft has vowed to “solve the problem of cancer", including brain tumours, within a decade by using ground-breaking computer science to crack the code of diseased cells so they can be reprogrammed back to a healthy state.

 In a dramatic change of direction for the technology giant, the company has assembled a 'small army' of the world's best biologists, programmers and engineers who are tackling cancer as if it were a bug in a computer system.